The following websites have been approved for use in the classroom by EDSITEment. Browse websites by subject area.

 Background on the women of the White House.

-The site spans a wide variety of topics with many in-depth studies and online tours of particular artists, media, and movements from exhibits housed in the National Gallery of Art.
+The site spans a wide variety of topics with in-depth studies, online tours, podcasts, and videos of artists, media, and movements from exhibits housed in the National Gallery of Art.
+Discover highlights of the National Gallery of Art collections with Your Art app for iPhone and iPod Touch.

 Japanese Bird-and-Flower Paintings by Itō Jakuchū (1716–1800).
 Celebrating the centennial of Japan's gift of cherry trees to the nation's capital, this exhibition features one of Japan's most renowned cultural treasures